On Frequentist Regret of Linear Thompson Sampling: Thompson Sampling with Adaptive Inflation

-OFUL explicitly seeks $\TsSample\in\ConfSet$ that maximizes the left-hand size of \cref{eq:compensation}, and as $\Param\in\ConfSet$ with high probability, the desired ``compensation inequality'' holds and $\OptimalArm$ is selected with high probability. \LinTS{}, on the other hand, follows a stochastic approach and resorts to a randomly sampled point in $\ConfSet$ to solve \cref{eq:compensation}.
-Since $\Estimator$ is the ridge estimator for the collected data thus far, in a fixed design setting (which is not true in our bandit problem) the error vector $E$ will be pointing to a random direction.
-Therefore, provided that $\OptimalArm$ is independent of $E$, we have
+OFUL explicitly seeks $\TsSample_t\in\ConfSet_t$ that maximizes the left-hand side of \cref{eq:compensation}, and as $\Param\in\ConfSet_t$ with high probability, the desired ``compensation inequality'' holds, and $\OptimalArm_t$ is selected with high probability. \LinTS{}, on the other hand, follows a stochastic approach and resorts to a randomly sampled $\TsSample_t$, that with high probability resides in $\ConfSet_t$, to solve \cref{eq:compensation}.
+Since $\Estimator_t$ is the ridge estimator for the collected data thus far, in a fixed design setting (which is not true in our bandit problem with adaptively collected data) the error vector $E$ will be pointing in a random direction.
+Therefore, provided that $\OptimalArm_t$ is independent of $E$, we have

-The same expression also holds for $\Abs[\big]{\Inner[\big]{C,\OptimalArm}}$; therefore, the compensation inequality holds with constant probability.
-To summarize our observation, the inequality \cref{eq:easy-error} holds true if the following two conditions are met \begin{enumerate} \item The error vector $E$ is distributed in a random direction. \item The optimal action $\OptimalArm$ is independent of $E$. \end{enumerate} The crucial point in the analysis of \LinTS{} in the Bayesian setting is that whenever \LinTS{} has access to the true prior and noise distribution, the first condition above holds.
-In \cref{sec:brittleness}, nonetheless, we have shown that this condition is violated if \LinTS{} uses an incorrect prior or noise distribution in computing the posterior. \cite{agrawal2013thompson,abeille2017linear} take a conservative approach and propose to inflate the the posterior distribution by a factor of $\OrderLog{\sqrt{d}}$ that inflates $C$ by the same factor to ensure $\Inner*{C,\OptimalArm}\geq\Inner*{E,\OptimalArm}$, with constant probability.
-We now present an alternative approach that leverages the randomness of the optimal action to reduce the need for exploration.
-The following assumption requires the \emph{optimal arm} (rather then the error vector) to be distributed in a random direction. \begin{asmp} \Vec{V} Assume that for any $\Vec\in\IR^{d}$ with $\Norm{\Vec}_{2}=1$, we have
+The same expression also holds for $\Abs[\big]{\Inner[\big]{C,\OptimalArm_t}}$; therefore, the compensation inequality holds with constant probability.
+To summarize our observation, \cref{eq:easy-error} holds if the error vector $E$ is distributed in a random direction that is independent of the optimal action $\OptimalArm_t$.
+The crucial point in the analysis of \LinTS{} in the Bayesian setting is that the error vector is in a random direction whenever \LinTS{} has access to the true prior and noise distribution.
+In \cref{sec:brittleness}, nonetheless, we have shown that this condition is violated if \LinTS{} uses an incorrect prior or noise distribution in computing the posterior. \cite{agrawal2013thompson,abeille2017linear} take a conservative approach and propose to inflate the posterior distribution by a factor of $\OrderLog{\sqrt{d}}$ that inflates $C$ by the same factor to ensure $\Inner*{C,\OptimalArm_t}\geq\Inner*{E,\OptimalArm_t}$ holds with constant probability. \emph{We present an alternative approach that leverages the randomness of the optimal action to reduce the need for exploration}.
+The following assumption requires the \emph{optimal arm} (rather than the error vector) to be distributed in a random direction. \begin{asmp} \Vec{V} Assuming that for any $\Vec\in\IR^{d}$ with $\Norm{\Vec}_{2}=1$, the inequality